-This product has been approved by the aviation authority of another country, and is approved for operation in the United States.
-Pursuant to the FAA's bilateral agreement with this State of Design Authority, it has notified the FAA of the unsafe condition described in the MCAI and service information referenced above.
-The FAA is issuing this NPRM after determining that the unsafe condition described previously is likely to exist or develop on other products of the same type design.
+This product has been approved by the aviation authority of another country and is approved for operation in the United States.
+Pursuant to the FAA's bilateral agreement with this State of Design Authority, it has notified the FAA of the unsafe condition described in the MCAI referenced above.
+The FAA is issuing this NPRM after determining that the unsafe condition described previously is likely to exist or develop in other products of the same type design.

-Proposed Requirements of This NPRM
+Proposed AD Requirements in This NPRM

-This proposed AD would retain the requirements of AD 2020-01-13.
-This proposed AD would also require revising the existing maintenance or inspection program, as applicable, to incorporate new or more restrictive airworthiness limitations, which are specified in EASA AD 2023-0045 already described, as proposed for incorporation by reference.
-Any differences with EASA AD 2023-0045 are identified as exceptions in the regulatory text of this AD.
+This proposed AD would retain all requirements of AD 2023-04-10.
+This proposed AD would also require revising the existing maintenance or inspection program, as applicable, to incorporate additional new or more restrictive airworthiness limitations, which are specified in EASA AD 20230046 already described, as proposed for incorporation by reference.
+Any differences with EASA AD 2023-0046 are identified as exceptions in the regulatory text of this AD.

 This proposed AD would require revisions to certain operator maintenance documents to include new actions (e.g., inspections).
 Compliance with these actions is required by 14 CFR 91.403(c).
 For airplanes that have been previously modified, altered, or repaired in the areas addressed by this proposed AD, the operator may not be able to accomplish the actions described in the revisions.
-In this situation, to comply with 14 CFR 91.403(c), the operator must request approval for an alternative method of compliance (AMOC) according to paragraph (m)(1) of this proposed AD.
+In this situation, to comply with 14 CFR 91.403(c), the operator must request approval for an alternative method of compliance (AMOC) according to paragraph (n)(1) of this proposed AD.